andrewhalle/build-your-own/markdowns/gpg.md

 GPG (stands for Gnu Privacy Guard) is an implementation of PGP (which stands for Pretty Good Privacy), an open standard for encryption specified by [RFC 4880](https://tools.ietf.org/html/rfc4880).
 In this post, we'll build up a program in Rust that implements one part of the PGP standard, verifying cleartext signatures.

-_(As an aside, I think it's hilarious that GPG is an implementation of PGP.
+_(note: I think it's hilarious that GPG is an implementation of PGP.
 The obvious right choice was to call it GPGP.
 I considered calling my tool PGPG, but ultimately decided on pgp-rs, because I'm boring.)_

 PGP supports a number of different cryptography suites, but the default cipher suite, and the one I'm most familiar with, is RSA cryptography.
+A quick review of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) might be warranted (it certainly was for me).

 ### RSA

-A quick review of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) might be warranted (it certainly was for me).
 RSA is a public-key cryptosystem (one in which parts of the key used for encryption are allowed to be non-secret) which relies on the impracticality of factoring very large (a normal figure is 2048 bits) composite numbers.
 Put another way, it is easy to find 3 large integers n, d, and e with the property that

 $$
 (m^e)^d \equiv m \mod n
 $$

-but it's very difficult, given only e and n, to discover d.
+but it's very difficult, given only m, e and n, to discover d.
 In this way, the tuple (e,n) forms the public key, which can be broadcast to the world, and the tuple (e,d,n) forms the private key, which is kept secret.
 Messages can be encrypted by computing the ciphertext C

 $$
-m^e \mod n
+C \equiv m^e \mod n
 $$

 C can then be decrypted by anyone with the corresponding private key by computing

 $$
-C^d \mod n
+m \equiv C^d \mod n
 $$

 So C forms a secret message that's only readable by the intended recipient.
 Similarly, the owner of the private key can compute a signature S

 $$
-m^d \mod n
+S \equiv m^d \mod n
 $$

 which can be verified by anyone with the public key by computing

 $$
-S^e \mod n
+m \equiv S^e \mod n
 $$

 In this way, the owner of the private key can create something that can be verified to be authentic.